FreeZeroDays/TTPs/Resources/Penetration_Testing_Tools.md

 * [Covenant](https://github.com/cobbr/Covenant) - I used Covenant throughout the CRTO certification and fell in love.
 Free and easy to use
 * [Sliver](https://github.com/BishopFox/sliver) - Bishop Fox's C2 framework
 * [Shad0w](https://github.com/bats3c/shad0w) - Bats3c's C2.
 Used it a few times and it's a ton of fun!
+* [Mythic](https://github.com/its-a-feature/Mythic) - Cross-platform C2.
+Previously used while on an OSX engagement

 # Amazon Web Services (AWS)
 * [Pacu](https://github.com/RhinoSecurityLabs/pacu) - AWS exploitation fraemwork from RhinoSecurityLabs